iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/Baillon Haddad Theorem.md

 ---
 ### **Intro**
 **References**
-Page 81 of MATH 516 from Dimitry's class.
+Page 81 of MATH 516 from Dimitry's class notes.